flinnb/new-guides/go-style.md

-# Vela Go Style Guide
+# Go Style Guide

 ## Introduction

-This document presents a set of team-approved conventions for writing Go code at Vela.
+This document presents a set of team-approved conventions for writing Go code.
 The goal of setting standards for code formatting and organization is maintainable code.
 When code is readable, consistent, predictable, and understandable it is by nature more maintainable.
 By producing more maintainable code, we thus produce code that is more easily changed, more readily refactored, and less prone to common errors